zowe/common-java/zos-utils/README.md

 ## Library AT-TLS

-Java library providing native calls about AT-TLS.
+Java library providing native calls to z/OS.

-This library can be imported in the Java project without Spring, which realizes secure communication via AT-TLS.
+This library can be imported in the Java project without Spring.

 ## Using the Library